Training

 GCOs must also complete an approved GCO training session in every year of appointment.
 This mandatory training for existing GCOs provides advanced training and professional development.

-Annual GCO training sessions are provided by Wisdom Learning and Lifeline Canberra, with registrations taken online.
+Annual GCO training sessions are provided by Access Recognised Training and Lifeline Canberra, with registrations taken online.

 To find out more information and book into one of these sessions, please visit: